Graduate and Professional Education

 Satisfactory Academic Progress Policy

-EligibilityTo be eligible for financial aid, continuing graduate and professional students must maintain the academic standards and degree progress required for their programs of study as provided by statements on file in the Graduate School.
+EligibilityTo be eligible for financial aid, continuing graduate and professional students must maintain the academic standards and degree progress required for their programs of study.
 A professional student is defined as a student pursuing a post baccalaureate professional degree.
 Students whose academic standing or degree progress falls below the standard will be placed on financial aid warning during the next semester of registration.
 If their academic standing or degree progress is not raised to the standard by the end of the semester of financial aid warning, all financial aid will be terminated for these students until the requirements have been met.

 Reasonable Degree Progress: Full-Time StudentsReasonable degree progress for full-time graduate and professional students is defined by their respective programs in accordance with university policy as stated in the Catalogue.